itjasonpham/Project2/README.md

 # Project2
 CPSC 351 Operating Systems Project 2

-Use the following cmd to compile the program I am running this in linux (Ubuntu) I havent tested this with windows:
+Use the following commandd to compile the program:
 ```
 g++ -o alphanumeric alphanumeric.cpp -lpthread
 ```

+I am running this in linux (Ubuntu) I havent tested this with windows.